 Looking for deep cycle Absorbent Glass Mat (AGM) batteries and expert technical support?

-To meet your power requirements and guarantee reliability, Valen is proud to offer three types of AGM batteries in 6 – 12 V, front terminal and 2V configurations.
+To meet your power requirements and guarantee reliability, Valen is proud to offer five types of AGM batteries in 6 – 12 V, front terminal and 2V configurations.

 - Valen Topin AGM with SSL Approval - ideal for applications such as fire and pumping